CliffracerX/Adventures-of-Cactusman/README.md

 You can walk over a chest to open it, then take whatever item is inside with the button in the lower left.
 Swap Shops are like chests, except they have 3 possible item choices instead of one.

 See how long you can survive!

+Play and vote for the game here on the Ludum Dare website: http://ludumdare.com/compo/ludum-dare-32/?action=preview&uid=42929